 Transactions denominated in foreign currencies are recorded at the actual exchange rate at the date of the transaction.
-Monetary assets denominated in foreign currencies at the year end are translated by using the rate of exchange prevailing at the balance sheet date.
-The currencies to which the Company was exposed during the year to 30 April 2016 were Canadian Dollars, Singapore Dollars, Swiss Francs and US Dollars.
+Monetary assets, non-monetary assets and liabilities denominated in foreign currencies at the year end are carried at fair value by using the rate of exchange prevailing at the balance sheet date.
+The currencies to which the Company was exposed during the year to 30 April 2018 were Canadian Dollars, Euros, Swiss Francs and US Dollars.
 The exchange rates applying against Sterling at 30 April were as follows:

-2016 2015
+2018 2017

-Canadian Dollar 1.8338 1.8534
+Canadian Dollar 1.7682 1.7671

-Singapore Dollar 1.9631 2.0307
+Euro 1.1398 1.1878

-Swiss Franc 1.4019 1.4310
+Swiss Franc 1.3638 1.2881

-US Dollar 1.4611 1.5349
+US Dollar 1.3769 1.2946

-Forward currency contracts are classified as investments held at fair value through profit or loss and are reported at fair value at the year end by using the forward rate of exchange prevailing at the year end.
-The forward rate of exchange of US Dollars to Sterling at 30 April 2016 was 1.46134 (2015: 1.53437).
-Any gain or loss arising from a movement in exchange rates subsequent to the date of the transaction is included as an exchange gain or loss in the income statement as a revenue or capital item depending on the nature of the gain or loss.
+Forward currency contracts are classified as financial assets or liabilities held at fair value through profit or loss and are reported at fair value at the year end by using the forward rate of exchange prevailing at the year end.
+The change in fair value is recognised in the Income Statement as a capital item.
+The forward rate of exchange of the Company's US Dollars to Sterling contract at 30 April 2018, which matures on 12 July 2018, was 1.3818 (2017: 1.2966).
+Any gain or loss arising from a movement in exchange rates subsequent to the date of the transaction is included as an exchange gain or loss in the Income Statement as a revenue or capital item depending on the nature of the gain or loss.